codazoda/notes/InterviewOutline.md

 	- What is a Map Reduce?

+- Git

+   - How do you create a new git repository?

+   - How do you

 - More General Questions

 	- If you could master one technology this year, what would it be?

+	- What made you decide to apply here?

 	- Do you have any hobbies or interests?

 ## Non-Technical